Create a new IPKISS design project

 There are two situations now (also shown in the image above):

 1. If you have already set up an IPKISS Python interpreter before, you may find it in the list of interpreters.
-In that case, you can proceed to the section below on adding a PDK to the project.
+In that case, you can proceed to the section below on adding a PDK to a project.

 2. The IPKISS interpreter is not shown in the list of existing interpreters.
 In that case, click “Reload environments”.
 Reloading the environments will update all the environments that are registered with conda.
 If the environment still does not show up, you might need to reinstall the software to have it register itself with conda.